yorevs/homesetup/README.md

-mv       | **mv -iv** 'For safety, by default this command will input for confirmation' cls      | clear pk       | 'Kills all processes matching <ProcName>' db-clean | 'Recursively delete Dropbox conflicted files from the current directory' vi       | vim tl       | 'Tail a log using colors specified in .tailor file.' df       | df -H
+mv       | **mv -iv** 'For safety, by default this command will input for confirmation' cls      | clear pk       | 'Kills all processes matching <ProcName>' db-cleanup | 'Recursively delete Dropbox conflicted files from the current directory' vi       | vim tl       | 'Tail a log using colors specified in .tailor file.' df       | df -H